labgem/microscope-user-doc/docs/content/overview/login.rst

 How to login?
 -------------

-After your account has been created, you will receive an automated message from LABGeM containing the required login information:
+After your account has been created, you will receive an automated message from LABGeM containing the required login information

 .. note:: Dear annotator,